hakalb/express-stack-lab/README.md

 ### Template engine

-- `Handlebars` _as client template engine for using Express as frontend_
+- `Handlebars` _as client template engine for using Express with server side rendering_

 ### Database tools